albower/Applied_Mechanics_of_Solids/Problem Sets/README.md

 •	Chapter 4 has a set of boundary value problems for solids with a simple geometry and an elastic constitutive law, which can be solved analytically.

-•	The problems in Chapter 5 are concerned with applications of the theory of linear elasticity;
+•	The problems in Chapter 5 are concerned with applications of the theory of linear elasticity.

-•	Chapter 6 has problems that illustrate solutions to boundary value problems and limit theorems for plastically deforming solids
+•	Chapter 6 has problems that illustrate solutions to boundary value problems and limit theorems for plastically deforming solids.

 •	Chapter 7 has a set of introductory problems related to finite element analysis, and includes a set of tutorial exercises that are designed to be solved using the ‘learning edition’ of the commercial finite element code ABAQUS®.
 This code can be downloaded at no cost from the third-party website https://www.3ds.com/edu/education/students/solutions/abaqus-le.